statamic/v2-docs/content/collections/recipes/filesystems.md

     root: site/users
 ```

-If you don't see this in your `system.yaml`, just copy this in, or hit save from within the CP.
+If you don't see this in your `system.yaml` just copy these settings in or use the Control Panel.

 To relocate a filesystem, simply change the `root` variable to one of the following: